elunna/nerfhack-changelog/README.md

 * No special **themed rooms** generate until level 3
 * Random rivers were added to many of the quest filler levels
 * Trees can generate in dungeon rooms (xnh)
+* Trees on special levels are generate pre-looted (they cannot be kicked for killer bees or fruits)
 * Trees can be destroyed by fire, cold, and disintegration rays.
 If a tree is destroyed by fire or cold, it has a 1 in 3 chance of exploding - possbily creating a chain reaction
 * Random secret doors are secret less of the time (xnh)
 * Random secret corridors have been removed (xnh)